Way being cleared for €2bn payment to exchequer from Nama

 Private investors were brought into Nama via a special purpose vehicle which held a majority stake in an investment holding vehicle which was part of the agency structure.
 Photograph: Cyril Byrne

-Private investors were brought into Nama via a special purpose vehicle which held a majority stake in an investment holding vehicle which was part of the agency structure.
+Private investors were brought into Nama via a special purpose vehicle.
+It held a majority stake in an investment holding vehicle which was part of the agency structure.
 The investors, who put in €51 million, were paid a return based on the interest rate on 10-year Irish government debt.
 In total €14 million had been paid in dividends by 2018.

 Largest shareholders